surma/surma.dev/content/things/raw-wasm.md

 > [Live demo](examples/wat_funcimport/)

 Running this will cause a log to appear in the console.
 We just called a WebAssembly function from JavaScript, and then we called a JavaScript function from WebAssembly.
 Of course both these function calls could have passed some parameters and have return values.
-It’s important to keep in mind that JavaScript only has IEEE754 32-bit floats, while WebAssembly has way more types, so conversions can be lossy.
+But when doing that it’s important to keep in mind that JavaScript only has IEEE754 64-bit floats (“double”).
+Some types, like 64-bit integers, cannot be passed to JavaScript without loss in precision.

 Importing functions from JavaScript is a big puzzle piece on how Rust makes DOM operations possible from within Rust code with [wasm-bindgen].
-This is an oversimplification and I’ll talk about more details in a different blog post.
+This is of course glossing over some important and clever details and I’ll talk about those in a different blog post.

 ## Memory

 There’s only so much you can do when all you have is a stack.
 After all, the very definition of a stack is that you can only ever reach the value that is on top.
 So most WebAssembly modules export a chunk of _linear memory_ to work on.
-It’s worth noting that you can also expect to be given a memory from the host environment instead of exporting it yourself.
-However, you can only have exactly one memory unit overall (at the time of writing).
+It’s worth noting that you can also _import_ a memory from the host environment instead of exporting it yourself.
+Whatever you prefer, you can only have exactly one memory unit overall (at the time of writing).

 This example is a bit contrived, so bear with me.
 The function `add2()` loads the first integer from memory, adds 2 to it and stores it in the next position in memory.